East Lake WA District Garden Clubs

 We meet on the 1st Monday of every month at 1 p.m. in a Bellevue member’s home.

-We were established in 1960 by a group of new homeowners who were establishing their gardens and were working the earth; thus, the name Terra Tillers.
-At that time, most of the members lived in the Lake Hills neighborhood of Bellevue.
-Now our members come from various parts of Bellevue and Kirkland, though we welcome anyone who shares a love of nature, plants and creative design using flowers.
-Our fifteen members are diverse in age and interest and our programs are planned to reach each member.
-We often have guest speakers on topics of horticulture, design, conservation and landscape.
-As an individual garden club, we put on a flower show every two years which is open to the public for which we have won multiple awards.
+We were established in 1960 by a group of new homeowners who were building their new gardens and were working the earth, hence the name Terra Tillers.
+Our members currently come from various parts of Bellevue and Kirkland, and we welcome anyone who shares a love of nature, plants and creative design using flowers.
+From September to May we have guest speakers on topics of horticulture, design, conservation and landscape.
+In addition, we have festive gatherings in December, June and a summer picnic.
+We have put on a flower shows, open to the public and have won multiple awards.
 Some of our members are Master Gardeners and others also belong to a designer’s guilds in the District.
-We are proud of our long and active participation in East Lake Washington District of Garden Clubs.
+Our 12-15 member club can boast being one of the most active participants in East Lake Washington District of Garden Clubs earning the nickname “the small but mighty club”.
 Come share gardening tips, plants, garden tours, picnics and parties with us.
-We always welcome visitors and new members.
+We always welcome visitors and new members – contact our president today!

 West Sammamish (Bellevue)